casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 The `getDeployInfo` should return `ExecutionResultV1` for deploys that were executed before the changes in the node.
 For deploys that were executed after the changes in the node, the `getDeployInfo` should return `ExecutionResultV2`.
 Anyone using `getDeployInfo` should be prepared to handle both variants of `ExecutionResult`.

-**PLEASE NOTE** This method is considered deprecated and will be removed in the future.
+**Note:** This method is considered deprecated and will be removed in the future.
 It is recommended to use `getTransactionInfo` instead.

 #### getBlockInfo